score-framework/js.ajax/README.rst

 .. _js_ajax:

-Ajax handling for The SCORE Framework.
+Asynchronous JavaScript and XML (AJAX) handling for The SCORE Framework.

 This module is a work in progress, thus currently poorly documented :-/